 Japanese fashion features some of the most distinctive clothing styles in the world.
 From Lolita to kimono, Japanese fashion has been continually reinvented and updated to strike a balance between Eastern and Western influences.
 Western consumers have long been fascinated with Japanese clothing, leading to an increase in brands that are touting the fashion of the Land of the Rising Sun.
 Here are five Japanese fashion brands worth knowing about.

-Koisea is my favourite Japanese fashion brand because of the variety of clothing on offer.
+Koisea is my favourite Japanese style fashion brand because of the variety of clothing on offer.
 The brand specialises in Sukajan jackets that are embroidered with different designs, such as dragons, cranes and koi fish.
 I’d recommend purchasing the Phoenix sukajan jacket.
 The level of detail in the stitching is beautiful and the jacket itself is comfortable and easy to wear.

 Koisea also sell hoodies and shirts that features Japanese motifs like tengu and daruma dolls.
 Whenever I’ve ordered an item from Koisea I’ve never been disappointed.